aus-ref-clim-data-nci/aus-ref-clim-data-nci/_sources/collection/howto.md

    - the repository should be then cloned in the `code` subfolder.

 Each repository will contain wherever possible and relevant:
- - download code file/s which should include a license and sufficient comments to make sure the scope and use of the code is clear
+ - download code file/s with sufficient comments to make sure the scope and use of the code is clear
  - a markdown `README.md` file with the following subsections:
-   - Overview: Summary of the dataset
+   - overview: Summary of the dataset
-   - Data download: How (and where from) was the data downloaded?
+   - data download: How (and where from) was the data downloaded?
-   - Data location: Where was the data downloaded to?
+   - data location: Where was the data downloaded to?
-   - License: Details of the license associated with the dataset.
+   - license: Details of the license associated with the dataset.
-   - Data citation: Is there a DOI for the dataset?
+   - data citation: Is there a DOI for the dataset?
-   - References: Are there any academic papers describing the dataset?
+   - references: Are there any academic papers describing the dataset?
-   - Acknowledgement: Any acknowledgement statement the dataset authors request that people include in their papers.
+   - acknowledgement: Any acknowledgement statement the dataset authors request that people include in their papers.
-   - Author note: Any other notes from the dataset authors.
+   - author note: Any other notes from the dataset authors.
-   - Assistance: A link to the issues page of the repo so where people can ask for assistance.
+   - assistance: A link to the issues page of the repo so where people can ask for assistance.
  - license for the code as a separate file
  - log file `updates_log.txt` with details of first download and subsequent updates to the files where suitable